-The Social & Connections Group spearheads this role at All Saints, both for our church community and to forge links and collaborative ways of working with local businesses, schools, welfare organisations, healthcare professionals and residents.
+The Church & Community Group spearheads this role at All Saints, both for our church community and to forge links and collaborative ways of working with local businesses, schools, welfare organisations, healthcare professionals and residents.
 Our aim is to combat loneliness and social isolation and to promote All Saints as a welcoming, inclusive, Christian Community within the heart of the neighbourhood.

 We regularly hold events within church for the community, and get involved with existing events run by the local community.

 Friends Together – our monthly dementia friendly Café runs throughout the year on the first Thursday of every month, and is open to everyone, but particularly those suffering with dementia, their carers, friends and family.
 Click here for more information.

 Social Evenings at The Alma Tavern – a weekly gathering over a drink for anyone who wishes to join in the chat at the 'All Saints Table'!
 See our Events Calendar for more information.